 Dropbox is one of the most popular cloud storage platforms in the world.
 In order to use this service, you need to install the Dropbox app on your Windows computer.
-Unfortunately, there are various errors that can occurs during the install process.
+Unfortunately, there are various errors that can occur during the install process.

 One of the most frequent Dropbox errors is the “No internet connection” error message.
 But, there are some more similar problems or error messages you can resolve with the same solutions:

 How to fix Dropbox “No internet connection” error message

 - Run the netsh winsock reset catalog command